tsainei/portfolio/JS30/19 - Webcam Fun/README.md

-# This is Key Sequence Detection
+# This is Wesbcam fun.